-In light of the foregoing, unless exempted, if the Lingco Concert Group does not reduce its shareholding percentage to a level such that the aggregate shareholding percentage of the Lingco Concert Group will not exceed 30%, based on the aggregate shareholding of the Lingco Concert Group as at the Latest Practicable Date and assuming that Mr Seah Kiin Peng does not exercise any of his Share Options, the maximum percentage of Shares that the Company can purchase in order that the Lingco Concert Group will not incur an obligation to make a general offer for the Shares is 6.122% if the purchased Shares are held in treasury.
+In light of the foregoing, unless exempted, if the Lingco Concert Group does not reduce its shareholding percentage to a level such that the aggregate shareholding percentage of the Lingco Concert Group will not exceed 30%, based on the aggregate shareholding of the Lingco Concert Group as at the Latest Practicable Date, the maximum percentage of Shares that the Company can purchase in order that the Lingco Concert Group will not incur an obligation to make a general offer for the Shares is 5.135% if the purchased Shares are held in treasury or cancelled.
 Accordingly, the Company may be limited in the aggregate number of Shares it can purchase pursuant to the Share Purchase Mandate.